rikkimelissa/msr-student-template/about.md

 Previously Rikki interned at Northrgrop Grumman for the Missile Defense Agency in Colorado Springs and worked as a research assistant in GRASP Lab at the University of Pennsyvlania.

+## Technology and Skills

+Proficient in Matlab, C, C++, Java, Solidworks.
+Experience with Python, ROS, OpenCV, Linux and Windows environments.